The Indian filter coffee is brewed traditionally using a gravity fed filtration technique using a simple apparatus called an Indian filter pot.

 After approximately 15-25 minutes, the coffee collects as a thick syrupy decoction in the bottom chamber.

-Tip: A coffee to water ratio of 1:5 works perfectly for our signature blend.
+Tip: A coffee to water ratio of 1:5 works perfectly for our chicory blend.
 However, feel free to vary this ratio to get your desired brew strength.

 While we think you'll enjoy our blend with or without milk, the way to enjoy it like the locals is by preparing it the old-school way.